ComS 5 The

 mass media treated in the textbook: for example, the gatekeeping

-function of the media, as well as the surveillence function for
+function of the media, as well as the surveillance function for

 which most newspapers are used by readers.
 The second article